RedisLabs/redislabs-docs/content/rv/api/how-to/create-api-keys-for-your-team.md

 1. Click the button labeled 'Generate API Key.
 A popup window will appear specifying the secret key was successfully created.
 Copy the secret key value and store it in a safe location.

 {{% note %}}
-The dropdown list of users will only contain users of the current account, in the Owner role.
-Note that the user must be fully activated (i.e. verified email address)
+The dropdown list of users will only contain users of the current account, in the Owner role, who were fully activated (i.e. completed email address verification)
-{{% note %}}
+{{% /note %}}

 ## Keeping the secret value of the key